DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 ### clientScripts

-Injects scripts into each page visited during the tests.
+Injects scripts into pages visited during the tests.
 Use this method to introduce client-side mock functions or helper scripts.

 ```text
 async clientScripts( script[, script2[, ...[, scriptN]]] ) → this